Bugusers/Java-Pro-Course/README.md

   - the price of the product does not exceed 75

 - Method of grouping objects by product type.
 Thus, the result of the method will be a "Dictionary" data type that stores a key-value pair: {type: list_of_products}

+### Homework ДЗ 23.
+Application design and architecture

+- Factory design template for creating different types of furniture.
+- Builder design template for creating a car from many parts.
+- Strategy design template for calculating the area of shapes: Rectangle, Triangle